 MICROSCAPE / SCIENCE PHOTO LIBRARY MICROSCAPE / SCIENCE PHOTO LIBRARY

-Light microscopy of an intervertebral disc between two developing vertebral bodies their cartilage growth plates stained blue.
+Light microscopy of an intervertebral disc between two developing vertebral bodies (irregular pink structures) their cartilage growth plates stained blue.
 The centre of the disc is cells and a gel-like matrix, called the nucleus pulposus.
 It is a remnant of the head-to-tail axis of the early embryo (the notochord).
-Fibrocartilage rings (blue-green) form the outer margins of the disc, called the nucleus fibrosus.
+Fibrocartilage rings (blue-pink) form the outer margins of the disc, called the annulus fibrosus.
 The disc acts like a cushion between the stacked vertebral bodies and resists compression but allows movements of each vertebra.
 A slipped disc' is an abnormal protrusion (herniation) of the central portion through a damaged region or tear of the fibrocartilage.
 Magnification x50 when printed at 10 cm height.

 Model release not required.
 Property release not required.